Solo Travel in The USA

 Florida is a beautiful State to drive through, from the history of St. Augustine to the cultural food and art scene of Tampa.
 Fort Lauderdale not only has beaches to laze on, and gondola rides to enjoy but the shopping on Las Olas Boulevard is worth window shopping too.
 On Florida's southeastern coastline you'll find a promenade to take an afternoon stroll before heading out to a bar in the evening.

 Florida Keys is made up of 3 coral islands that extend from Miami to the Caribbean.
 Key Lago is the largest and there is an overseas highway to the islands.
 Key West is a fascinating place to visit and is said to inspire creative people.
+If you're drawn to the Keys and are a yacht enthusiast, make sure to hop aboard a Tropicalboat Miami and sail its captivating waters.

 Even the famous author, Ernest Hemingway used to live here and you can visit his old residence which has now been turned into a museum.
 Tourist trains and buses travel to the Keys making it easy to travel to.